The MochiKirin Blog

 Feb 8, 2026 · 5 min read · by MochiKirin

-That's why automated review requests work so much better than signs or verbal asks.
-You can control the timing perfectly every single time.
+The best time to ask for a review is 1–3 hours after the service.
+Not immediately, not the next day.
+That's why automated review requests work so much better than signs or verbal asks — you control the timing perfectly every time.

 The system that works